kohtseyoung/F-Score-Capstone-Project/Testing.md

 Alternate: If Hypothesis 1 is null,  the difference between High F-Score and Low F-Score group’s market adjusted return across different years >= 0

-*Explanation*: The hypothesis serves to evaluate whether there are significant difference between the explanatory powers between the 3 groups of F-Score indicators.
+*Explanation*: The hypothesis serves to evaluate whether explanatory power of the F-Score is affected by business cycles or other time factors.